 Imagine this… You have just brought yourself a beautiful new leather couch that you had to save up for a while to be able to afford.

 You come down one morning with a cup of coffee, smiling to yourself and ready to sink into your new chair.
-That’s when you see it: scratch marks down the side of your brand new couch.
+That’s when you see scratch marks down the side of your brand-new couch.

 1. Provide Alternative Scratching Options

-The first thing you can do is purchase a scratching post or a cat tree that has an area for your cat to claw.
+The first thing to do is purchase a scratching post or a cat tree with an area for your cat to claw.
 If there is an alternative scratching option for your cat to scratch at, they will likely prefer it to your leather couch.

-This will break the fascination that they have with your furniture.
+For a scratching post to be effective, it needs to be the right texture.
 Sisal scratch posts are a great option as this material is durable and mimics tree trunks, which would be where a cat would scratch in the wild.
-You can also get cheaper cardboard scratching posts which cats will love, but these are not as durable as sisal scratching posts.
-Wood is another suitable alternative.
+You can also get cheaper cardboard scratching or more expensive wooden posts.

 If you notice that your cat always goes for your leather couch over your wooden bookcase, it may be that they prefer scratching leather.
-If this is the case, you could also invest in a small piece of leather that is similar to the material of your sofa and attach this to their scratching post to encourage them to use it.
+You could search for a leather cat scratching post if this is the case.
+Alternatively, invest in a small piece of leather and attach this to their scratching post to encourage them to use it.

 You will also need to choose a scratching post that is the correct size for your cat.
-Kittens will only need a small post, whereas fully grown cats and bigger breeds will need larger and more stable ones.
-Ideally, the scratching post should be tall enough so that your cat and stretch fully when using it.
+Kittens only need a small post, whereas fully grown cats and bigger breeds will need larger and more stable ones.
+The scratching post should be tall enough for your cat to stretch fully when using it.

 2. Use Furniture Protectors